Induction heater: The voltage-fed inverter

 The voltage-fed inverter features a filter capacitor on the input to the inverter and a series resonant output circuits.
 The voltage-fed system is extremely popular and can be used with either SCRs up to frequencies of 10 kHz, IGBTs to 100 kHz and MOSFETs up to 3 MHz.
 A voltage-fed inverter with a series connection to a parallel load is also known as a third order system.
 Basically this is similar to solid state, but in this system the series connected internal capacitor and inductor are connected to a parallel output tank circuit.
 The principal advantage of this type of system is the robustness of the inverter due to the internal circuit effectively isolating the output circuit making the switching components less susceptible to damage due to coil flash-overs or mismatching.

 The current-fed inverter

-The current-fed inverter is different from the voltage-fed system in that it utilizes a variable DC input followed by a large inductor at the input to the inverter bridge.
+The current-fed inverter is different from the voltage-fed system in that it utilises a variable DC input followed by a large inductor at the input to the inverter bridge.
 The power circuit features a parallel resonant circuit and can have operating frequencies typically from 1 kHz to 1 MHz.
 As with the voltage-fed system, SCRs are typically used up to 10 kHz with IGBTs and MOSFETs being used at the higher frequencies.

 Suitable materials

-Suitable materials are those with high permeability (100-500) which are heated below the Curie temperature of that material.
+Suitable materials are those with high permeability (100–500) which are heated below the Curie temperature of that material.